neuromorphs/tonic/docs/getting_started.rst

 .. image:: _static/nmnist-events.png
     :alt: N-MNIST events plot

 You can see nicely the three saccades for this sample.
+The bright and dark version of the digit is because an event camera outputs two polarities, one for ON events that signify an increase in illuminance, and one for OFF events that signify a decrease.

 Applying a transform manually
 -----------------------------